-Starting with macOS Mojave (10.14), applications need to be explicitly granted permissions for certain privacy features such as Accessibility, Camera, Microphone, Screen Recording, Input Monitoring, Full Disk Access, and many more.
+Starting with macOS Mojave (10.14), applications need to be explicitly granted permissions for certain privacy features such as Accessibility, Camera, Microphone, Screen Capture, Input Monitoring, Full Disk Access, and many more.
 This macOS behavior was designed to protect the end user's privacy, however it can make remote deployment of applications and device more difficult.
 To solve this, administrators can now use a PPPC profile via Meraki Systems Manager which allows the administrator to grant or deny these permissions to user-approved macOS devices remotely.
 The Privacy Preferences Policy Control (PPPC) profile payload allows granting or denying of privacy access for specific applications to certain privacy features on macOS.

 If you are interested in learning more about this macOS feature, please see the Apple Developer Documentation as well as the Apple WWDC 2019 video - Advanced in macOS Security.
 Both contain great resources of information on this feature directly from Apple.